A Brief History Of Anthony Kennedy's Swing Vote — And The Landmark Cases It Swayed

 Updated at 7:50 p.m.
 ET

 Justice Anthony Kennedy announced Wednesday he would be retiring from the Supreme Court.
-With him goes his three decades of experience on the bench and, more politically pressing, his moderate legal philosophy.
+With him go his three decades of experience on the bench and, more politically pressing, his moderate legal philosophy.

 It was this centrist streak that made his vote the key in many deeply divisive cases — so many, in fact, that Kennedy earned himself a reputation as the court's quintessential "swing vote."